 About the Fund

-The Rasmussen Summer Research Fund at Harvey Mudd College is administered by the Hixon Center for Sustainable Environmental Design.
+The Rasmussen Summer Research Fund at Harvey Mudd College is administered by the Hixon Center for Climate and the Environment.
 The Rasmussen Fund supports student and faculty research in the area of environmental sustainability.
 The Fund is dedicated to supporting science-based inquiry into a broad range of environmental issues, in the form of either faculty or student research proposals.
 Projects are funded through the summer, and recipients will present their findings upon return to campus in the fall.

 Who May Apply